The doomed German explorer Ludwig Leichardt travels through the Australian bush, 1842-44.

 The Australian mountain forests are funereal, secret, stern.
 Their solitude is desolation … In the Australian forests no leaves fall.
 The savage winds shout among the rock clefts.
 From the melancholy gums strips of white bark hang and rustle.
 The very animal life of these frowning hills is either grotesque or ghostly.
 Grey kangaroos hop noiselessly over the coarse grass.
 Flights of white cockatoos stream out, shrieking like evil souls.
 The sun suddenly sinks, and the mopokes burst out into horrible peals of semi-human laughter … From a corner of silent forests rises a dismal chant, and around a fire dance natives painted like skeletons.
 All is fear-inspiring and gloomy.

 This description is quintessential Australian Gothic.
-Clarke’s disdain and unease towards the native landscape is clear while his description of Aborigines chanting in a forest is typical of several explorers’ journals of the time.
-Could it be said that this sense of dislocation, of loathing and fear, brought upon by auditory experiences, partly triggered the genocide of the aboriginal population during the colonial period?
+Clarke’s disdain and unease towards the native landscape is clear while his description of Indigenous groups chanting in a forest is typical of several explorers’ journals of the time.
+Could it be said that this sense of dislocation, of loathing and fear, brought upon by auditory experiences, partly triggered the genocide of the Indigenous population during the colonial period?
 How much the local soundscape contributed towards this act is open to debate.

 Watch this space for my own contribution to the Australian Gothic genre in weeks to come …!